EmoBurritto/reading-notes/topic-read-1.md

 ## Markdown Basic Syntax

-*To add a Title use the # in order to make it the main heading.
-Like HTML, to make correspondings headings like H1 or H2, add a #; ex. ## for the equivalent of H2.*
+To add a Title use the # in order to make it the main heading.
+Like HTML, to make correspondings headings like H1 or H2, add a #;for example
+### for the equivalent of H3.

-*To create paragraphs, add a line of blank code in between the desired text in order to properly format the prargraph.*
+To create paragraphs, add a line of blank code in between the desired text in order to properly format the prargraph.

 For bold text, use three *;for example
 ***BOLD